-The Neuroblastoma Program offers its patients many new therapies targeted at neuroblastoma cells and the normal cells that support tumor cell growth.
-These therapies offer families more options to treat their child’s cancer.
-CHLA is home to the New Approaches to Neuroblastoma Therapy (NANT), which develops clinical trials and brings a “bench-to-bedside” approach to our care.
+The Neuroblastoma Program offers its patients newly delevoped therapies targeted at neuroblastoma cells as well as those normal cells that can support tumor cell growth.
+These therapies offer families more options for treating their child’s cancer.
+CHLA is home to the New Approaches to Neuroblastoma Therapy (NANT) multi-institute consortium, which develops clinical trials and brings a “bench-to-bedside” approach to our care.
 NANT is the only consortium in the world solely dedicated to developing novel treatments and biomarkers through early clinical trials (Phase I and II) for neuroblastoma.

 What is neuroblastoma?

 Neuroblastoma is the third most common cancer in children and the second most common solid tumor in children, besides brain tumors.
 This tumor has a diverse biology.
 Patients’ biologic characteristics are used to assign a “risk group” at diagnosis.
-While non-high risk neuroblastoma has more than 95% survival, half of children present with widespread “high risk” neuroblastoma with only 50% survival.
-Advances in the understanding of neuroblastoma biology have led to identifying subgroups of patients which are then treated with therapies designed for that group.
+While children with non-high risk neuroblastoma have better than 95% survival, half of children are diagnosed with “high risk” neuroblastoma and have only 50% survival.
+Advances in the understanding of neuroblastoma biology have led to the identification of subgroups of patients which are then treated with therapies designed for that group.

-For non-high risk patients, the focus is on decreasing therapy for biologically identified subgroups, while maintaining the excellent survival rates and decreasing possible late side effects.
-For high-risk neuroblastoma, the focus is on identifying novel therapies that have mechanisms relevant for neuroblastoma and that can improve patient outcome.
+For non-high risk patients, the focus is on decreasing therapy-induced side-effects for biologically identified subgroups, while maintaining the excellent survival rates.
+For high-risk neuroblastoma, the focus is on identifying new therapies that have mechanisms relevant to neuroblastoma and that can improve patient outcome.

-Our program is based on the strong interaction of laboratory and clinical physicians, who have piloted several novel therapies, which subsequently became standard of care for high-risk neuroblastoma.
-This has included the development of the CEM (carboplatin, etoposide, melphalan) regimen for myeloablative transplant, the elimination of total body irradiation from the transplant regimen, and using isotretinoin as maintenance therapy after transplant.
+Our program is based on a strong interaction between laboratory and clinical physicians, who have developed several new therapies that subsequently became the standard of care for high-risk neuroblastoma.
+This has included the development of the CEM (carboplatin, etoposide, melphalan) regimen to ablate tumor-supporting myeloid cells followed by transplant of healthy stem cells that reconstitute the child's immune system, the elimination of total body irradiation from the transplant regimen, and the use of isotretinoin as maintenance therapy after transplant.

-Our investigators have also developed novel tests (NB5 assay which tests for the expression of five neuroblastoma related genes) to quantify minimal residual tumors not detectible by standard evaluations.
+Our investigators have also developed a new test (the NB5 assay which determines the expression of five neuroblastoma-related genes) to quantify minimal residual tumor cells not detectible by standard evaluations.
 The Neuroblastoma Program’s physicians are members of the Children’s Oncology Group (COG) Neuroblastoma committee, have chaired multiple COG national studies for neuroblastoma, and are active in the development of national COG studies for neuroblastoma.

-Current approaches in development include the novel methods to quantify minimal residual tumor to better define tumor response and patient prognosis, the novel immunotherapies with the patient’s own natural killer (NK) cells, a type of white blood cell that can attack tumor cells and the lenalidomide, an agent that can stimulate the patient’s immune system to be assist NK cells and/or the monoclonal antibody that is a standard treatment for high risk neuroblastoma, and the precision therapy which will try to identify abnormal genes and/or determine the presence of immune or inflammatory gene activity that may predict what therapy will be most helpful for an individual patient.
+Current approaches in development include immunotherapy with a patient’s own natural killer (NK) cells, a type of white blood cell that can attack tumor cells, lenalidomide, an agent that can stimulate a patient’s immune system to assist NK cells, a monoclonal antibody that has become a standard treatment for high-risk neuroblastoma, and a precision therapy approach that aims to identify abnormal genes and/or determine the presence of immune or inflammatory gene activity that may predict which therapy will be most helpful for an individual patient.

 What is NANT?

-NANT is a group of 14 North American pediatric cancer centers with expertise in neuroblastoma who perform early (phase I and II) clinical trials based on laboratory data that demonstrates specific activity against neuroblastoma.
-NANT Trials are focused on patients with relapsed or refractory neuroblastoma after standard therapy fails.
-Established in 2000, NANT’s approach is to use laboratory models to identify novel agents that both target the cancer cells and their surrounding environment of normal cells that support tumor growth.
+NANT is a group of 14 North American pediatric cancer centers with expertise in neuroblastoma who perform early (phase I and II) clinical trials based on laboratory data that demonstrates specific activity of potential treatments against neuroblastoma.
+NANT Trials are focused on patients with relapsed or treatment-refractory neuroblastoma after standard therapies fail.
+Established in 2000, NANT’s approach is to use laboratory models to identify novel agents that both target the cancer cells and their surrounding environment of normal cells that mistakenly support tumor growth.